Greg Rosenbaum

+In 1987, he was one of the co-founders of the Carlyle Group, but left within the year.

+He is currently co-executive chairman of and a minority investor in the Dayton Dragons minor league baseball club, and a partner in the Mahoning Valley Scrappers of the MLB Draft League.

+Early life and education

 Rosenbaum was born to a Jewish family in Toledo, Ohio and attended Whitmer High School, the middle child of three brothers.
 His father, Marvin Rosenbaum, was a furniture salesman and later the owner of a premiums and incentives distributor, and his mother, Edith Millman Rosenbaum, was a vice president at a local advertising agency.

 Rosenbaum graduated from Harvard College in 1974 with an A.B. in Government.
+At Harvard, Rosenbaum was a member of the winning team at the 1974 collegiate National Debate Tournament.

-He received a joint Juris Doctor and Master of Public Policy from Harvard Law School and Harvard Kennedy School in 1978.
+He received a joint Juris Doctor and Master of Public Policy from Harvard Law School and Harvard Kennedy School in 1977.
 At Harvard Law he was a member of the winning team in the 1976 Ames Moot Court Competition.
-Rosenbaum is married to Marti Radlo Rosenbaum, and has three grown children and two grandchildren.